Philbywhizz/MovieMonsters-love2d/docs/scope.md

 # Project Scope

-To keep things into perspective, this scope document will define each version of MovieMonster.
+To keep things into perspective and remain focused, this scope document will define each version of MovieMonster.

+## Version 0.0.4 -

+Setup of game states such as main menus, splash screens, pausing, etc. Many of the menus are placeholders for now and can be fleshed out later on.

 ## Version 0.0.3 - Grid based movement